Accra Technical Training Center

-Accra Technical Training Center (ATTC) is a technical/vocational institution in Accra, Ghana.
+Accra Technical Training Center (ATTC) is a technical and vocational institution in Accra, Ghana.

 ATTC was established in July 1966 as a joint project by the Governments of Ghana and Canada.
 It was envisioned as a training school to train skilled workers for Ghana's industrial requirements and it marked the first major Canadian support to Ghana in the field of technical education and training.

 ATTC trains workers for different occupations and trades.
 Currently, the school is under the Technical Division of the Ghana Education Service of the Ministry of Education.